Last site update: 1/9/2017

 (replaces previous papers on continuous workout mortgages)

 What it's about: I develop an equilibrium model of housing and mortgage markets where house prices, mortgage interest rates, and leverage ratios are determined endogenously.
 Counterfactuals related to mortgage credit availability and mortgage contract design are explored.
 General equilibrium effects are shown to be important.

-Information Technology and Product Variety in the City: The Case of Food Trucks (with Elliot Anenberg) -- updated 1/15/2015
+Information Technology and Product Variety in the City: The Case of Food Trucks (with Elliot Anenberg) -- published in the Journal of Urban Economics, Vol. 90 (November 2015)

 What it's about: Using the food truck industry as the setting, we show how information technology can complement consumption variety in cities by reducing spatial information frictions associated with locally produced goods.